-AIG Life's products fall under two of the Solvency II Lines of Business (LOB), which are Life (69%) and Health (31%), measured by gross premium income 2017.
-AIG Life's Term Assurance products are categorised under Life, with Critical Illness and Income Protection categorised under Health.
+AIG Life's products fall under two of the Solvency II Lines of Business (LOB), which are Life (75%) and Health (25%), measured by gross premium income 2018.
+AIG Life's Term Assurance and Whole of Life products are categorised under Life, with Critical Illness and Income Protection categorised under Health.